Dealing with Traffic Tickets in Ontario

 If you plead not guilty and want to contest your charge in court to fight the ticket, here’s how to do it:

 1. Notify the court that you want to contest the traffic ticket by submitting a form within the allotted timeframe.
-Usually, you have 15 days from receiving your ticket to notify the court of your intent to contest the ticket.
+You have exactly 15 calendar days from the date you received the ticket to act.
+If you fail to respond within this window, the court may enter a conviction in your absence, and additional administrative fees will be applied to your fine.

 2. Prepare the evidence for your case by developing a clear argument based on the evidence you have, from documents to witness statements and physical evidence.